lomaslove/Final-Projects-on-Ruby-terminal-terminal_quiz-/README.md

 Welcome --> Presents the question --> user gives an answer --> tells them whether its correct or not --> moves to next question --> repeats until end of questions --> gives a final score.

 -------------------------------------------------------------------------------------------------------------------
+## Future Updates/To be added:

+ - Randomize question and answer order
+        - (&m make sure that the questions don't appear multiple times when doing so)
+ - Add a timer
+ - Add some cool funky quiz music
+ - Allow for multiple users at once
+ - Create a separated questions folder
+ - Only allow a certain number of tries
+ - Save results/current progress

 ## Project plan: